nextflow-io/nextflow/docs/dsl2.rst

 .. note::
   Workflow inputs are always channels by definition.
-If a basic data type is provided instead, such as a number, string, list, etc. it is implicitly converted to a :ref:`channel value <channel-type-value>` (ie. non-consumable).
+If a basic data type is provided instead, such as a number, string, list, etc, it is implicitly converted to a :ref:`value channel <channel-type-value>`.

 Workflow output